cryptobern/cryptobern.github.io/_posts/2021-05-08-synchronization.md

 In [recent work](//arxiv.org/abs/2101.05543), which will be published at [ICDCS 2021](//icdcs2021.us), we investigate the synchronization power of smart contracts on Ethereum, and in particular that of token contracts.
 We present an abstraction of a token object that captures and generalizes the functionality of an ERC20 contract.

 ERC20 is considerably more flexible than the transaction model in Bitcoin.
-The additional features of ERC20 make it possible, for example, to let account owners conditionally issue transfers to other users of their choosing.
+The additional features of ERC20 make it possible, for example, that account owners allow other users to interact with their accounts and issue transfers on their own.

 ![Concurrent ERC20 token object](/images/synchronization-erc20.png){: width="70%" .center-image}